Links on Android Authority may earn us a commission. Learn more.

 Taking and sending a Snap

-Now that you know the home screen (which is basically the camera function), it’s time to get snapping.
-Here is how to use Snapchat and send a snap – first, you can take a picture by tapping the shutter button.
-Pressing and holding the same button will take a video clip.
-But taking the actual photo or video is only half the fun; there is plenty of editing power to make an ordinary shot look fun and dynamic.
+You can take a picture by tapping the shutter button in the home screen.
+Pressing and holding this button will take a video clip.
+Taking the actual photo or video is only half the fun; there is plenty of editing power to make an ordinary shot look fun and dynamic.

-The sticker function can be accessed through the button on top of the editing page, which looks like a sticky note.
-Pressing this button will open up a whole page filled with stickers, which you can select by simply tapping on the chosen one.
+The sticker function can be accessed in the editing page.
+It looks like a sticky note.
+Press this button to open up a whole page filled with stickers, simply tap on the one you want.